vdsm/virtual-dsm/readme.md

       - /dev/sdb
     ```

-    Please note that the device needs to be totally empty (without any partition tables) in order for DSM to format it into a volume.
-Do not supply disks containing existing data.
+    Please note that the device needs to be totally empty (without any partition tables) otherwise DSM may not format it into a volume.

   * ### How do I install a specific version of vDSM?